 --Check out THE LITERACY COOKBOOK Blog, which focuses primarily on how to meet and exceed the Common Core Standards.
 It includes staff training tips.

 --A key ingredient to effective teaching is information about students' reading levels.

 --Consider implementing a school-wide independent reading challenge.
 Students can earn points based on the Lexile values of the books they read, like Frequent Flyer Miles (See www.lexile.com for more information).
 They can compete for various rewards, and even teachers can participate!
 Check out the Independent Reading page for more ideas and help with logistics.

 --Another initiative that will help is creating a staff literacy instruction handbook.
 The process of creating a handbook that your teachers can agree on is just as important as the product itself: in fact, it’s an important step toward ensuring that your school provides high-quality literacy instruction to EVERY student.
 The MS LITERACY INSTRUCTION HANDBOOKpage presents an outline for a middle school literacy instruction handbook.
 The HS LITERACY INSTRUCTION HANDBOOK page presents an outline for a high school literacy instruction handbook.

 --Check out Recommended Reading for some great professional resources for you and your staff.

---Here are some Workshop topics to consider.
+--Here are some professional development Workshop topics to consider.